The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 • No programming skills are required to use WordPress.

-• There are currently about 55,000 plugins and more than 10,000 themes for WordPress.
+• There are currently about 55,000 Plugins and more than 10,000 Themes for WordPress.
 There are both free themes and premium themes that you can buy for little money.

 • Lots of support from a large and active community of users.